 The Committee recommends that Marshall University fund a two-year pilot program to initiate a contract with Digital Commons and create a digital Institutional Repository.
 The Committee additionally recommends the formation of a formal campus-wide Institutional Repository Committee comprised of faculty, students, and administrators that will develop a list of content to be posted to the IR, oversee the creation of guidelines and policies for contributions to the IR, and provide a final recommendation at the end of the pilot program on the continued efficacy of the IR.

 Zhang, Jingping; Aractingi, Edward; Beach, Gretchen Rae; DeBruin, Nathaniel; Kaplan, Paula; and Walker, Thomas, "Presentation for Marshall University Institutional Repository Proposal" (2011).
-Libraries Faculty Research.
+Librarian Research.
 1.